Alaska Highway: Current projects

 Asphalt overlay program

 We launched a 3-year program to extend the service life of aging asphalt by applying surface treatments or overlays where cracking and rutting occur.
-Once the surface treatment has been completed, the area will have rumble strips installed and lines painted.
+After we complete the surface treatments, the areas will have rumble strips installed and lines painted.

 Contract award for year 1